SumanKumarChava/ReactJS-Practice/README.md

 42. we have two types of routing usually. a) Clientside b) Serverside.
 43. Single page apps use clientside routing.
 Our react app is the example.
+44. **Dynamic routing** - setting route dynamically.
+Example : Going to a restuarant details page when res card is clicked by user.
+45.